Blockchainbrett/blockchainbrett.com/content/posts/2016-01-12---fordham-fintech-network.md

    - "University"
    - "Blockchain"
    - "Finance"
-description: "The Fordham FinTech Network is Fordham University's home base for leading students and professionals to connect and share knowlegde and expereinces at the crossestion of finance and technology.
+description: "The Fordham FinTech Network is Fordham University's home base for leading students and professionals to connect and share knowledge and experiences at the cross-section of finance and technology.
 It was founded with a expertise in blockchain and cryptocurrencies."
 socialImage: "/media/image-3.jpg"
 ---